Click on any of the following links for information:

 MAJOR GIFTS, ANNUAL GIVING AND SPECIAL PROGRAMS, AND PHILANTHROPY OPERATIONS

-The purpose of the philanthropy team is to build relationships through meaningful engagement and fulfilling experiences which inspire philanthropic support, for support of scholarships, endowments, professorships, research, capital improvements, and other programs and priorities as identified.
-This is achieved through strategic cultivation, stewardship, and solicitation of individuals, corporations and foundations, direct mail, employee gifts (Bridge Builders), as well as special campaigns.
-Philanthropy Operations personnel partner with frontline fundraisers, donors, and campus stakeholders to successfully initiate and further a strong philanthropic culture through intentional management, analysis, and leveraging of critical data needed to inform strategy and conduct the operations that engage and steward our supporters.
-Specifically, this includes gift processing, database management, reporting and analysis, prospect management and research, stewardship and donor relations, events, and restricted fund management.
+The Philanthropy team at East Texas A&M University works to build strong relationships through meaningful engagement and fulfilling experiences that inspire support for scholarships, endowments, professorships, research, capital improvements, and other institutional priorities.
+This is accomplished through strategic cultivation, stewardship, and solicitation of individuals, corporations, and foundations, as well as direct mail, employee giving (Bridge Builders), and special campaigns.
+The team also manages the operational foundation that supports these efforts—including gift processing, database management, reporting and analysis, prospect research and management, and donor relations.

 For more information about the Philanthropy and Engagement Division, please contact us at giving@tamuc.edu, 903-468-8187, or online at https://www.tamuc.edu/giving/.